 Paid and Withdrawn Tax Liens – Paid tax liens normally stay on file for seven years, but the IRS just announced that they will withdraw the lien if paid in full AND the taxpayer requests a withdrawal.
 The credit bureaus do not report withdrawn tax liens so they will come off your files almost immediately if you get them withdrawn.

 Defaulted Government Guaranteed Student Loans

-The amount of time is actually governed by the Higher Education Act instead of the FCRA.
+Interestingly, the Fair Credit Reporting Act doesn’t govern the amount of time defaulted student loans can remain on your credit reports.
+The amount of time is actually governed by the Higher Education Act instead.
 Defaulted student loans can remain on your credit reports for 7 years from the date they are paid, 7 years from the date they were first reported or 7 years from the date the loan re-defaults.
 The point you should take away from this…pay your student loans!